JuliaGraphs/Graphs.jl/README.md

 [![codecov.io](http://codecov.io/github/JuliaGraphs/Graphs.jl/coverage.svg?branch=master)](http://codecov.io/github/JuliaGraphs/Graphs.jl?branch=master)
 [![](https://img.shields.io/badge/docs-latest-blue.svg)](https://juliagraphs.org/Graphs.jl/dev/)

+## Current Project Status

-**Project Status:** The Graphs project is a reboot of the now-archived LightGraphs package, which remains available on GitHub at [sbromberger/LightGraphs.jl](https://github.com/sbromberger/LightGraphs.jl).
+The Graphs project is a reboot of the now-archived LightGraphs package, which remains available on GitHub at [sbromberger/LightGraphs.jl](https://github.com/sbromberger/LightGraphs.jl).
 If you don't need any new features developed since the fork, you can continue to